Spiral Antidepressant Withdrawal Field Guide

 The Hero's Journey

 We might ask: If your withdrawal was a story or myth, what would it be?
-Some may see themselves on a "hero's journey" – leaving the familiar safety of medication, facing dragons of anxiety or despair, and coming through ordeals with new strength.
-For more symbolic frameworks and support, visit Flourish OS.
+Some may see themselves on a "hero's journey"—leaving the familiar safety of medication, facing dragons of anxiety or despair, and emerging from ordeals with new strength and insight.

 Choosing Your Symbolic Framework